 Avoidable marijuana risks

-There are three kinds of risks that airline passengers face when they decide to travel to either Colorado, Oregon, or the state of Washington to legally consume recreational marijuana (cannabis):
+There are three kinds of risks that airline passengers face when they decide to travel to a US state that allows adults to either purchase or consume recreational marijuana (cannabis):

 - Unwanted side effects from consuming marijuana,